Raj6939/hypersing-cli-docker-engine-ubuntu/README.md

 > To know latest version of ```hypersign-ssi cli``` please checkout realese here https://github.com/hypersign-protocol/hypersign-cli/releases

-In this documentation we have used v0.1.9 hypersign-cli version
+In this documentation, we will use v0.1.9 hypersign-cli version

 To install the Hypersign SSI Cli type the below command in your terminal.
 ```